laitanawe/mdat/README.md

 # midat
-This is a collection of tools and pipelines for the analysis of the microbiome with emphasis on FAIR practices in research.
+This repository is a collection of bioinformatics tools and pipelines for the analysis of the microbiome with emphasis on FAIR practices in research.
+FAIR is Findable, Accessible, Interoperable, Reusable.